-A business that sells a consumer's Personal Information or discloses a consumer's Personal Information for a business purpose must disclose the following in response to a verifiable consumer request:
+A business that sells or shares a consumer’s Personal Information or discloses a consumer’s Personal Information for a business purpose must disclose the following in response to a verifiable consumer request:

 You have the right to request that we delete any of your Personal Information that we collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request, we will delete (and direct our Service Providers to delete) your Personal Information from our records, unless an exception applies.

 However, the CCPA provides for certain exceptions to the Right to Deletion.
 We may deny your deletion request if retaining the information is necessary for us or our Service Providers to:

 California consumers may obtain a copy of their Personal Information that the consumer previously provided to a business in a portable and, to the extent technically feasible, readily usable format that allows the consumer to transmit the data to another business without hinderance.

 A business must not discriminate against a consumer who exercises any of the consumer’s rights under the CCPA.
 However, a business may charge different prices or provide a different quality of goods or services if the difference is reasonably related to the value provided to the consumer by the consumer’s data and may offer financial incentives to a consumer for the collection, sale, or deletion of Personal Information on a prior opt-in consent basis.

 If a business sells consumers’ Personal Information to third parties, then the business needs to provide notice to consumers thereof and that consumers have the right to opt out of the sale of their Personal Information.
 Such a business must provide a “Do Not Sell My Personal Information” link on its Internet homepage that links to an Internet webpage that enables a consumer to opt out of the sale of the consumer’s Personal Information.